mkearney/data-scribers/content/post/2018-03-03-are-you-in-genomics-and-buildi.md

   - davemcggithubio
 ---

 Area Under the Curve (AUC) of Receiver Operating Characteristic (ROC) is a terrible metric for a genomics problem.
 Do not use it.
 This metric also goes by AUC or AUROC.
-Use Precision Recall AUC.
-First, you do have to use them because everyone uses them and expects them, but try to move them in the supplementary[... <i class="fas fa-external-link-alt"></i>](http://davemcg.github.io/./post/are-you-in-genomics-stop-using-roc-use-pr/)
+Use Precision Recall AUC[... <i class="fas fa-external-link-alt"></i>](http://davemcg.github.io/./post/are-you-in-genomics-stop-using-roc-use-pr/)